ship123456/text-formatter-pro/docs/USER_GUIDE.md

 ## Resetting Preferences

-Reset Preferences restores default application settings using Reset All
+Reset Preferences restores the default application settings using the Reset All option.

 This action restores user settings back to their default values.